Christian Biographies for Young Readers

 Episodes

 In 1730, nineteen-year-old Marie Durand was arrested and taken from her home in a village in Southern France for the crime of having a brother who was a Protestant preacher.
 Imprisoned in the Tower of Constance, Marie would spend the next thirty-eight years there.
-Simonetta Carr introduces us to the inspiring life of a woman who could have recanted her Protestant faith and gained release, but held fast to the truth and encouraged others to do so as well.
-Beautiful illustrations, a simply told story, and interesting facts acquaint young readers with the challenges facing Protestants in eighteenth-century France and show them that even a life spent in prison can be lived in service to Christ and others.
+Learn about the inspiring life of a woman who could have recanted her Protestant faith and gained release, but held fast to the truth and encouraged others to do so as well.
+Hear about the challenges facing Protestants in eighteenth-century France and see that even a life spent in prison can be lived in service to Christ and others.

 John Calvin